PredictLand/PL-TEC-PLPipes/README.md

 create_table('recent_orders', df, db="output")
 ```

-A list of the most common methods follows:
+A list of the most commonly used functions from `plpipes.database`
+follows:

 ##### `query`